GauCenaDX/Full-Stack-Web-Development-Course-ReactJS-NodeJS-Express-MySQL-PedroTech2021/README.md

     - In App.js, use useEffect to check and ensure the authentication state is set correctly when the page reload.
     - Create a new end point api to validate user's token.
 This will prevent fake token being injected into the browser.
 In server/routes/Users.js, create a new end point get('/auth')

+## 11 Logging Out

+1. Add Log Out option in client/src/App.js
+2. Show username on the nav bar when users logged in
+    - update authState to an object that keeps track of username, user id and user status (logged in or not)
+    - check and update authState value of all requests and routes
+3. Give option to delete comment
+    - Create a Delete route in server/routes/Comments.js
+    - In client/src/pages/Post.js
+      - Add delete button to comments that a user can delete
+      - Create a Delete request to delete a comment